Differential characterization of quadratic surfaces: Smoothing properties and their connection with holomorphicity

-which allows us to express all the \nth{3} order partial derivatives of $f$ in terms of the \nth{1} order partial derivatives of $u$ and the \nth{2} order partial derivatives of $f$.
-To do this, we only need to verify that the matrix $\mathbf A$ is invertible.
+which allows us to express all the third-order partial derivatives of $f$ in terms of the first-order partial derivatives of $u$ and the second-order partial derivatives of $f$.
+To do this, we only need to verify that the matrix $\boldsymbol A$ is invertible.
 Indeed, its determinant is equal to

 where $\pm$ is the sign of the Hessian determinant.
 Therefore we have